 Legal Representation for Seriously Injured Bikers in Georgia

-How a Bicycle Collision Attorney Can Help You
+How an Atlanta Bicycle Collision Attorney Can Help You

 Bicycling is an eco-friendly mode of transportation that is much more economical than a traditional car as well as a good form of exercise.
 For these reasons, cycling has become much more popular as a primary form of transportation and not just recreation.
 This is especially true in warm climate areas that only experience mild winters.
 The downside to an influx of riders on the roads is an increased risk of injury, usually as the result of the negligence of drivers who are unaccustomed to sharing the road with bicycles, even when the road has a bike lane.